Search results

 What is a circular economy?

-A circular economy is an approach to managing resources where everything is reused and recycled for as long as possible.
 This model seeks to replace the traditional 'take, make, dispose' system by designing waste out of the picture.
-Products are